Dishes Baked with Love

 How to make Biscuits And Gravy Casserole

 1. Preheat oven to 350 F and prepare a 9×13 casserole/baking dish with nonstick spray.
-Cut biscuits into quarters or large biscuit pieces) and place in a single layer in the baking dish.
+Cut biscuits into quarters or tear into large pieces and place in a single layer in the bottom of the casserole dish.

-2. Cook the sausage in a large skillet and remove to paper towels to drain after it is no longer pink and cooked throughout.
-Sprinkle 1 cup of the cooked sausage over the quartered biscuits in the pan.
+2. Cook the sausage in a large skillet and remove to paper towels to drain when no longer pink and cooked through.
+Sprinkle 1 cup of the cooked sausage over the top of the biscuits in the pan.

-1. In the skillet where you cooked the sausage, add the flour and butter to make a roux.
+1. In the skillet where you cooked the sausage mixture, add the flour and butter to make a roux.
 Pour in the milk and bring to a simmer to thicken and make the gravy.
 Add in the remainder of the cooked sausage meat and stir to combine

 2. Sprinkle half the cheese over the sausage and biscuits.
-Top with the gravy and spread into an even layer.
+Pour gravy in and spread into an even layer.

 1. In a bowl, combine the eggs and 1 cup of milk.
 Whisk to break up eggs and mix with the milk.

-2. Next, pour the egg and milk mixture over the gravy.
+2. Next, pour the egg mixture over the gravy.

 1. Top with remaining cup of cheese.
 Bake in the oven for 25-30 minutes or until eggs are set.
 I start checking around 20 minutes just to be sure.